Vijayanth-Reddy-K/Simpletask-Modifications/Notes on Simpletask and Lua.md

 if A.c == nil   -- equivalent to if A("c") == nil
 ```

+Thus, unlike object oriented languages, `M.n` **_does not_** represent a variable or method `n` of object `M`.

-Lastly, also note that the value assigned to a key can be a table too.
+Lastly, also note that nested tables are possible, that is, the value assigned to a key can be a table too.
 (We'll see how this is all relevant to Simpletask in the following section.)

 # Understanding Simpletask Lua Callback Function Arguments and Parameters